dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Be careful when setting breakpoints if the client and server library share source files.
-If you set a breakpoint when editing a shared file, the breakpoint will be set in the editor’s active project.
+If you set a breakpoint when editing a shared file, the breakpoint will be set in the editor's active project.
 You can change the active project using the drop-down list in the main window.

-Breakpoints set in other windows’ source pages (such as in the browser) act on the project associated with that window.
+Breakpoints set in other windows' source pages (such as in the browser) act on the project associated with that window.
 Note that this makes it possible to set breakpoints in both the client and the server so that the debugger correctly opens up on the appropriate project as the